zwanzigerc/Montague-Test/README.md

 to natural language, in particular as a framework for computational Montague semantics.
 It provides logical forms in Agda-flat for the Montague Test sentence suite (Morrill and Valentín 2016).

-It is a companion repository to the accepted paper
+It is a companion repository to the forthcoming paper

 Zwanziger, Colin.
 (2019).
 "Dependently-Typed Montague Semantics in the Proof Assistant Agda-flat."
 Proceedings of the 16th Meeting on the Mathematics of Language.
 July 18-19, 2019.
 Toronto.